medali97/process_mining/README.md

-1. **Extraction: **transform raw data into event data
+1. **Extraction:** transform raw data into event data
 2. **Preprocessing:** enrich and filter event data
-1. **Aggregation** **: **remove redundant data
+1. **Aggregation:**  remove redundant data
 2. **filtering** **:** display models according to process instances or events
 3. **Enrichment** **:**  add payload attributes
 3. **Analysis** : get useful information in the process
 1. **Organizational** : focus on the actors in a process and how they work together.
-2. **Control flow** : focus on the flow and structure of the process, for example (A patient's journey to the emergency room ).
+2. **Control flow** : focus on the flow and structure of the process, for example (A patient's journey to the emergency room)
-3. **Performance **: focuses on time and efficiency, for example (how long does it take before a patient can leave the ED?
+3. **Performance:** focuses on time and efficiency, for example (how long does it take before a patient can leave the ED?
 Or in what area or at what time of the day are the trains the most late?)
 4. **Further:** are there links between actors and performance issues? .

 <!-- Docs to Markdown version 1.0β17 -->